 At Snyder & Associates, we think beyond engineering—pushing boundaries to achieve sustainable, right-sized solutions.
 We don’t shy away from a challenge because challenges inspire us.
 We’re passionate about improving the world around us and recognize our ability to make a positive impact reaches beyond our work.
-By inspiring wonder—not just in celebration of Engineers Week—but each and every day, we strive to bring engineering to life and encourage people to explore the possibilities.

 Supporting Career Discovery & Readiness